NgocYTran/discount-impact-ecommerce-analysis/README.md

 This project analyzes how discount strategies affect customer purchasing behavior and total revenue for a Turkish online retail platform.
 Using Excel, SQL, and Tableau, the analysis explores whether discounts increase order value and/or basket size or simply reduce the final purchase price.

 ## Problem Statement
 Discounts are widely used in businesses to stimulate sales, but their effects on customer purchasing behavior and company revenue are not always clear.
-This project investigates whether discounts encourage customers to increase their order value and/or basket size or primarily reduce the price paid per transaction.
+This project investigates whether discounts encourage customers to increase their order value and/or basket size, or primarily reduce the price paid per transaction.
 The analysis evaluates how discount strategies influence **total revenue and purchasing behavior**

 ## Dataset
 * Source: [E-Commerce Customer Behavior & Sales Analysis](https://www.kaggle.com/datasets/umuttuygurr/e-commerce-customer-behavior-and-sales-analysis-tr)